EPI-USE-Labs/supergrid.js/README.md

 ## Fixed-height vs Dynamic-height blocks

 Dynamic-height blocks adapt their height to their contents.
 If a block is given a height it will be a fixed-height block which will have the given height regardless of its contents.
-When a dynamic-height block is resized vertically it will become a fixed-height block.
 Fixed-height blocks also output an height value in the JSON but dynamic-height blocks don't.
+Dynamic-height blocks can not be resized vertically.

 ## Usage
 `var superGrid = new SuperGrid(<selector>, <options>);`